zuozhenggh/learning-library/data-management-library/goldengate/goldengatebigdata/GGBDWorkshop_GG4BD_710.md

 User ID: ggadmin
 Password:  oracle

+## Steps

-### STEP 1: Setting up the Environment For Connection to Cassandra using Goldengate.
+ Setting up the Environment For Connection to Cassandra using Goldengate.

 If already at a Unix prompt, you can access the Lab Menu by typing the alias ‘labmenu’